When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery

 \section{Conclusion}

-In this paper, we present a novel Domain-Aware Relative Weighting (DARW) framework to enhance the effectiveness of generative replay for incremental face forgery detection.
-We first analyze the domain interaction between replay generators and new forgery models, identifying domain-safe and domain-risky samples that respectively enable direct supervision and require adaptive handling.
-Guided by a Domain Confusion Score (DC Score), Dual-CARE dual-modulates generator updates and detector supervision, applying a Relative Separation Loss and a Domain Confusion Score for dynamic weighting based on sample reliability.
-Extensive experiments demonstrate that DARW not only improves the robustness and accuracy of forgery detection across diverse generative replay settings but also effectively alleviates the negative impact of domain overlap, validating its effectiveness for incremental learning under evolving forgery threats.
+In this paper, we present Dual Confusion-Aware REgularization (Dual-CARE), a framework for enhancing generative replay in incremental face forgery detection.
+We analyze domain confusion between replay generators and new forgery models, identifying domain-safe samples for direct supervision and domain-risky samples that require adaptive handling.
+Guided by a Domain Confusion Score (DC Score), Dual-CARE dual-modulates generator updates and detector supervision, applying a Relative Separation Loss to domain-risky samples to balance informative cues and potential confusion.
+Extensive experiments show that Dual-CARE improves robustness and accuracy across diverse generative replay settings, while mitigating the negative impact of domain overlap, validating its effectiveness for incremental learning under evolving forgery threats.